Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 What "Accuracy" Actually Means: Understanding Word Error Rate

-Before we get into numbers, let's define what we're measuring.
-The standard metric for transcription accuracy is Word Error Rate (WER), the percentage of words the system gets wrong compared to a human reference transcript.
+The standard metric for transcription accuracy is Word Error Rate (WER): the percentage of words the system gets wrong compared to a human reference transcript.

 WER accounts for three types of errors:

-A WER of 5% means roughly 1 in 20 words is wrong.
-That sounds acceptable, until you consider that a typical 30-minute meeting contains around 4,500 words.
-At 5% WER, that's 225 errors, some of which might be names, numbers, or key decisions.
+A WER of 5% sounds acceptable until you do the math: a typical 30-minute meeting contains around 4,500 words.
+At 5% WER, that's 225 errors β and some of those errors will be names, numbers, or key decisions.

 What WER Doesn't Tell You